mzimbres/rtcpp/README.md

 ##Real-time version of std::set.

 The reader can find these examples in the directory "examples".
 For benchmarks, see the program bench_set.
-Let us see the first example.
+So let us see the first example.

 ```c++
   rt::set<int> t1 = {5, 3, 7, 20, 1, 44, 22, 8}; // equivalent of std:set.